 Figure 3.
-Relative Risk of SARS-CoV-2 Infections and COVID-19 Deaths in Ontario LTC residents and SARS-CoV-2 Infections in LTC HCWs as Compared with Appropriate Control Populations with statistical unvaccinated control populations.
-The estimated infections in statistical unvaccinated control populations were modelled based on fitted slopes of the epidemic curves of SARS-CoV-2 infections in LTC residents compared to community-dwelling individuals aged ≥70 years, and SARS-CoV-2 infections in LTC HCWs compared to the Ontario working age population aged 18-64 years.
+Relative Risk of SARS-CoV-2 Infections and COVID-19 Deaths in Ontario LTC residents and SARS-CoV-2 Infections in LTC HCWs as Compared with Appropriate Control Populations Line graphs illustrating the relative risk of SARS-CoV-2 infections among LTC residents (A) and HCWs (B) as compared with statistical unvaccinated control populations.
+The estimated infections in statistical unvaccinated control populations were modelled based on fitted slopes of the epidemic curves of SARS-CoV-2 infections in LTC residents compared to community-dwelling individuals aged \geq 70 years, and SARS-CoV-2 infections in LTC HCWs compared to the Ontario working age population aged 18-64 years.